-Upper second-class degree; applicants without formal qualifications but with relevant experience considered.
+Upper second-class degree or an equivalent standard in other qualifications approved by the University; applicants without formal qualifications but with relevant experience considered.

 Months of entry

 Population ageing is a global phenomenon presenting global challenges, however policy solutions are often context-specific.
 The PG Certificate in Gerontology offers you the opportunity to examine such issues by completing three modules in the area of ageing, starting with an introduction to the discipline of Gerontology and specialising in topics such as health and wellbeing, poverty and social protection, and mental health.

 Having successfully completed this programme, you are welcome to progress your studies to the MSc Gerontology programme.
 Enrol now and enhance your skillset and career trajectory.